hyndavi17/hello-world/README.md

 # hello-world
 sample repository
 hey there!
-          this is hyndavi interseted in coding
+          this is hyndavi intrested in coding